eseiya/ArgBinding/README.md

 }
 ```

-`If you are using Kotlin, replace annotationProcessor with kapt.`
+If you are using `Kotlin`, replace `annotationProcessor` with `kapt`.

+This library relies on the `android support` .
+If there is a conflict, you can exclude `support` library of this library.

 ###### Proguard rules